 Work on this theme

 Bristol has already established many aspects of Good Food Governance in the city, including creating a Bristol Good Food Partnership Steering Group, which brings key stakeholders together to collaborate on developing plans and policies for a more resilient local food system.
-Two areas of Good Food Governance have been identified for future development: Disaster Risk Planning and Food Systems Data.
+Two areas of Good Food Governance have been identified for future development: Food Disaster Risk Planning and Food Systems Data.

-The Disaster Risk Planning strand of this theme is about identifying vulnerabilities in the food system and planning ahead for emergency food provision when future disaster situations arise.
+The Food Disaster Risk Planning strand of this theme is about identifying vulnerabilities in the food system and planning ahead for emergency food provision when future disaster situations arise.

 Through collaboration with community organisations across the city, insight on how they provided emergency food during the pandemic will be gathered, in order to plan for future disasters of that scale.
 If you’re part of an organisation that provided emergency food during lockdown, please get in touch using the ‘join the conversation’ form below.